 When they embark on hunts, wolves focus on weak and diseased prey, ensuring survival of the fittest.

 A recent paper even found that wolves brought back in the midwestern state of Wisconsin kept deer away from roads, reducing collisions with cars.

 Amaroq Weiss, a biologist and senior wolf advocate for the Center for Biological Diversity compared ecosystems to tapestries, "and when we take out some of the threads, we weaken that tapestry," she told AFP.

-It's thought there are now more than 6,000 gray wolves in the contiguous United States.
+It's thought there are now more than 6,000 gray wolves in the US.
 The main threat is legalized hunting in some states.

 - Buffalo -

 The story of the American buffalo -- also known as bison -- is inextricably linked to the dark history of the early United States.

 From an estimated 30 million, their number plummeted to just hundreds by the late 19th century as the US government sought to wipe out plains tribe Indians whose way of life depended on the animal.

 "It was an intentional genocide to remove the buffalo, to the remove the Indians and force them onto reservations," Cody Considine of The Nature Conservancy (TNC) told AFP.